vgmstream/vgmstream/README.md

 Since vgmstream supports a huge amount of formats it's possibly that some of them are also supported in other plugins, and this sometimes causes conflicts.
-If a file that should isn't playing or looping, first make sure vgmstream is really opening it (should show "vgmstream" somewhere in the file info), and try to remove a few other plugins. foobar's ffmpeg plugin and foo_adpcm are known to cause issues.
+If a file that should isn't playing or looping, first make sure vgmstream is really opening it (should show "VGMSTREAM" somewhere in the file info), and try to remove a few other plugins.

+foobar's ffmpeg plugin and foo_adpcm are known to cause issues, but in recent versions (1.4.x) you can configure plugin priority.

 ### Channel issues
 Some games layer a huge number of channels, that are disabled or downmixed during gameplay.
 The player may be unable to play those files (for example foobar can only play up to 8 channels, and Winamp depends the your sound card).
 For those files you can set the "downmix" option in vgmstream, that can reduce the number of channels to a playable amount.
-Note that downmixing is very simple and not meant to be used when converting to other formats.
+Note that this type of downmixing is very generic, not meant to be used when converting to other formats.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.